RaderRMT/BobLite/README.md

 - Double-click the BobLite jar file.
 That will open the Project Selector
 - Create a new project, select it and click `Open Project`
+- Choose one or more replay files to edit.
 - After that, it should be pretty straight forward.
 The time is in ticks, like the `/time set` command
 - Finally, a new file chooser will appear.
 Select your drive with the most storage space.
 That will be where the temporary file will be created.